History of Cambuslang: Bridges

-There have been three bridges of different types over the River Clyde north of Cambuslang Main Street.
-In the early 21st century there is a large supermarket on the Cambuslang side of the bridges, and on the other side is the ancient village of Carmyle, which is administered by the City of Glasgow.
+There have been three bridges of different types over the River Clyde north of Cambuslang's Main Street.
+In the early 21st century there is a large supermarket on the Cambuslang side of the bridges, and on the other side is a large industrial estate and the ancient village of Carmyle, both of which are administered by Glasgow City Council.

 Orion/Rosebank Bridge

 The earliest crossing over the river (other than informal fords at crossing points which were unsafe when the water levels rose) was a 19th-century wooden mineral railway bridge.
 It was constructed in the 1850s and named Orion Bridge in commemoration of a naval tragedy involving a paddle steamer of that name which had occurred a few years earlier.
 The bridge was also known as Rosebank Bridge after Rosebank House, the nearby mansion on the Cambuslang side.
-For a time the Dunlop Family, operators of the Clyde Iron Works around a mile to the north on the opposite side of the river, were also the owners of Rosebank House, explaining the reason for the desire to link the sites.
+For a time the Dunlop Family, operators of the Clyde Iron Works around a mile to the north on the opposite side of the river, were also the owners of Rosebank House, explaining the desire to link the sites.
 The private railway linked the iron works to the main Clydesdale Junction Railway lines and also provided a source of fuel from local collieries.
-The Orion connection would appear to stem from the fact that another previous owner of Rosebank, shipping magnate Sir George Burns, had a brother who died in the Orion incident.
-The wooden bridge eventually burned down in a fire in 1919, by which time the iron works were linked to the closer Rutherglen and Coatbridge Railway lines and most of the local coal had been exhausted.
+The Orion connection appears to stem from another previous owner of Rosebank, shipping magnate Sir George Burns, having had a brother who died in the Orion incident.
+The wooden bridge burned down in a fire in 1919, by which time the iron works were linked to the closer Rutherglen and Coatbridge Railway lines and most of the local coal had been exhausted.

 Cambuslang/Orion Bridge

-Cambuslang Bridge which has been referred to as Clyde Bridge and later as Orion Bridge, was built in 1892 by Crouch and Hogg.
+Cambuslang Bridge which has been referred to as Clyde Bridge and later as Orion Bridge, was built in 1892 by Crouch & Hogg.
 It was built using the steel lattice girder structure commonly used in rail bridges of the time (see Westburn Viaduct, Dalmarnock Railway Bridge in the vicinity) but historical maps do not show it ever having been used by a railway.
-For 80 years it carried the main road north towards Tollcross in the East End of Glasgow but weight restrictions meant it became unsuitable for such heavy use, and in 1976 a replacement was built downstream.
-Vehicles continued to use the Cambuslang Bridge until 1986 when the Bogleshole Road Bridge was built around half a mile to the north.
+For 80 years it carried the main road north towards Tollcross in the East End of Glasgow and was the only such crossing in that part of the city, but weight restrictions meant it became unsuitable for such heavy use and in 1976 a replacement was built upstream.
+Vehicles continued to use the Cambuslang Bridge to an extent until 1986 when the Bogleshole Road Bridge was built around half a mile downstream.